gagle/angular-starter/README.md

 # Known issues

-- `@ngneat/spectator@5.13.3` has an explicit dependency with Jasmine types when type-checking Jest spec files, that's why spec files are currently being ignored when `npm run typecheck` is run.
+- `@ngneat/spectator@5.13.3` has an explicit dependency with Jasmine types when type-checking Jest spec files, that's why the library is patched in a postinstall hook to remove this dependency.